gaassassins/sad-face/README.md

 # Sad Face
-Sad Face – an application that allows you to change your face look with a various number of unique stylish masks.
+Sad Face - an application that allows you to change your face look with a various number of unique stylish masks.
 Masks will look as well as filters.
-The lower bar will look as well as in the Snapseed App.

 ## Audience
     Young generation